25 Home "Upgrades" That Actually Devalue Your Home

 Putting in high-end kitchen appliances

-Spending tens of thousands of dollars on a Sub-Zero refrigerator, installing a pot filler faucet, wine fridge, and oversized range hood may increase your enjoyment of your kitchen, but the return on investment on upscale kitchens is surprisingly low—just 59.7 percent, according to Remodeling magazine’s 2019 Cost vs. Value Report.
-“Buyers don’t want anything that’s going to be a major energy drain,” explains Charlotte Guernsey, principal broker at Gate House Realty in Beacon, New York.
+Spending tens of thousands of dollars on a Sub-Zero refrigerator, a pot filler faucet, a wine fridge, and an oversized range hood may improve your home culinary experience, but the return on investment (ROI) on upscale kitchens is surprisingly low—just 59.7 percent, according to Remodeling magazine's 2019 Cost vs. Value report.
+"Buyers don't want anything that's going to be a major energy drain," explains Charlotte Guernsey, principal broker at Gate House Realty in Beacon, New York.

 Installing wall-to-wall carpet

-“Stay away from carpet,” says Guernsey.
-“People don’t like carpet.”
+Maybe you don't like the feeling of bare feet on a cold floor in the morning.
+Well, unfortunately, you're in the minority—so think twice before installing wall-to-wall carpet.
+"People don't like carpet," warns Guernsey.
 She says that when it comes to appealing to the most buyers, hardwood is still king.

 Adding a bathroom

-Though it may be nice to have an extra powder room or a master bath, adding one isn’t worth the cost in the long run.
-That extra bathroom only yields a 58.1 percent ROI when it’s time to sell.
-And some buyers will be turned off by the square footage you sacrificed to install that soaker tub.
+Though it may be nice to have an extra powder room, adding one isn't worth the cost in the long run.
+According to the Remodeling report, an extra bathroom only yields an average 58.1 percent ROI when it's time to sell.
+In fact, many buyers will be turned off by the square footage you sacrificed to install that soaker tub.

 Adding tile floors